Let’s throw down some ‘did-you-know's (courtesy of the Red Cross):

 In addition to the plan, make sure kids know the basics of emergency reactions like avoiding doors that are warm to the touch, how to “Stop, Drop, and Roll”, and how to call 911.

-A good plan and basic education can do so much to prevent a disaster, or at least to lessen the panic if a dangerous situation arises.
+A good plan and basic education can do so much to prevent a disaster, or at least lessen the panic if a dangerous situation arises.
+In addition to having a fire escape, you should also learn how to prepare for a wildfire if you live in any state affected by wildfires.
 Practice semi-annually, and connect with us at GoHealth Urgent Care for more on how to keep your family safe and happy.